Aureu/my-productivity-app/README.md

 ### Managing Projects

-1. Use the "New Project" button in the Projects section
+1. **Create Projects**: Use the "New Project" button in the Projects section
+2. **Edit Projects**:
+   - Hover over any project button to reveal edit/delete icons
+   - Click the edit icon (pencil) to rename the project inline
+   - Press Enter to save or Escape to cancel
+3. **Delete Projects**:
-2. Enter a project name and click "Create"
+   - Hover over any project button and click the delete icon (trash)
-3. Filter tasks by clicking on project buttons
+   - If the project contains tasks, you'll be prompted to choose:
+     - **Keep tasks**: Unassign tasks from the project (tasks remain)
+     - **Delete tasks**: Remove all tasks along with the project
+   - Empty projects can be deleted immediately
+4. **Filter by Project**: Click on any project button to view only its tasks
-4. Click "All Tasks" to view all tasks
+5. **View All Tasks**: Click "All Tasks" to see tasks from all projects

 ### Task Operations